zhaoshijie1248/CryptoGPT-Crypto-Twitter-Sentiment-Analysis/README.md

 ## Visualize Sentiment

-We'll utilize Plotly to visualize the sentiment.
+Utilize st.plotly_chart to visualize the sentiment.
 We can generate a line chart to visualize the sentiment trends.
-Additionally, we'll display a dataframe that contains the sentiment data.

 ```python
 with col2: